-Transgender rep’s district feels divide with rest of Montana
+Rep. Zooey Zephyr’s town feels divide from rest of Montana

 MISSOULA, Montana (AP) — In the college town of Missoula, pride flags are as common a sight as the peaks of Montana’s Rattlesnake Mountains.
 Even a downtown crosswalk is rainbow-colored.

-Often described as a blue island in a vast red state, Missoula sent the first openly transgender legislator in state history to the state capital.
+Often described as a blue island in a vast red state, Missoula sent the first openly transgender legislator in Montana history to the state capital.
 Its voters, fully aware that they are vastly outnumbered by conservatives statewide, were still shocked at what happened next.

-Their new representative, Zooey Zephyr, was barred last week from speaking on the floor of the Montana Legislature by the Republican majority, which accused her of violating decorum by telling them they had “blood on your hands” for approving a bill barring gender-affirming care for minors.
+Their new representative, Zooey Zephyr, was barred last week from speaking on the floor of the Legislature by the Republican majority, which accused her of violating decorum by telling them they had “blood on your hands” for approving a bill barring gender-affirming care for minors.
 Later Wednesday, Republican leaders plan to vote on censuring or expelling Zephyr from the body.

 Zephyr was elected with 80% of the vote in November in her heavily liberal district, which runs through the oddly-aligned section of central Missoula known as the Slant Streets and stretches to the doorstep of the University of Montana, the 7,000-student school that has long fueled the town’s liberal sensibility.
 Nestled into a narrow valley at the northwestern edge of the state, Missoula is proud of its funky, countercultural style.
-This week, the hot ticket was the International Wildlife Film Festival at a local theater, which featured a parade where people dressed in animal costumes and marched through downtown.
+This week, the hot ticket was the International Wildlife Film Festival at a theater, featuring a parade in which people dressed in animal costumes and marched through downtown.

 Zephyr’s constituents were both shocked and reminded of the growing distance between them and the rest of their state.

-“When she first ran I thought, ‘they’re going to do something to limit her power,’” said Erin Flint, 28, a native who plans to enroll in the university to earn a graduate degree in art education.
+“When she first ran I thought, ‘They’re going to do something to limit her power,’” said Erin Flint, 28, a native who plans to enroll in the university to earn a graduate degree in art education.
 But she didn’t expect a step as dramatic as gagging the new lawmaker.

 Montana has long leaned to the right, but with more of a libertarian bent than a zest for culture wars.
 That allowed Democrats to win the governorship regularly over the decades, and occasionally to win control of one or more houses of the Legislature.

-Andy Nelson grew up in a town of 750 in eastern Montana, and only felt comfortable coming out as gay in his senior year of college at the University in Missoula, when he volunteered at The Center, a local LGBTQ+ community group where he is now executive director.
-He remembered long discussions wondering whether such a group was still necessary after gay marriage was legalized nationally in 2015.
+Andy Nelson grew up in a town of 750 in eastern Montana, and felt comfortable coming out as gay only in his senior year of college at the University in Missoula, when he volunteered at The Center, a local LGBTQ+ community group where he is now executive director.
+He remembered long discussions wondering whether such a group was still necessary after same-sex marriage was legalized nationally in 2015.
 But that all changed in 2016, with the presidential candidacy of Donald Trump.

 Trump handily won the state that year and in 2020.
-Republicans now hold both congressional seats and all statewide offices, although one of the state’s two U.S. Senate seats is held by Democrat John Tester, a top GOP target in 2024.
-Last year, as Zephyr was elected in her Missoula district of about 11,000 residents, the GOP Republicans rode a surge in popular support to win a supermajority in both chambers of the Legislature.
+Republicans now hold both congressional seats and all statewide offices, although one of the state’s two U.S. Senate seats is held by Democrat Jon Tester, a top GOP target in 2024.
+Last year, as Zephyr was elected in her Missoula district of about 11,000 residents, Republicans rode a surge in popular support to win a supermajority in both chambers of the Legislature.

-Zeke Cork, 62, one of The Center’s board members, recalled the 1970s as a great time to be out in Missoula, though he acknowledged that he still was aware he had to follow certain rules to be safe.
+Zeke Cork, 62, one of The Center’s board members, recalled the 1970s as a great time to be out in Missoula, though he acknowledged he still was aware he had to follow certain rules to be safe.
 A railroad dispatcher, Cork has lived all over the United States but came back to Montana in 2015.
 He felt safe enough to transition fully two years ago.

 But today, Cork said, the state’s “live and let live” sensibility seems to be ebbing.
 Conservative protesters, often armed, disrupt pride events.
 “Now, you don’t know who’s going to be the one who unloads on you and your community.”

-Cork has been traveling up to the state capitol in Helena to speak against the legislation affecting transgender people since it was first introduced.
-After Zephyr was silenced, he joined dozens of others from Missoula at the capitol earlier this week, where they began crying “let her speak!” after she was gagged yet again.
+Cork has been traveling up to the Capitol in Helena to speak against the legislation affecting transgender people since it was first introduced.
+After Zephyr was silenced, he joined dozens of others from Missoula at the Capitol this week, where they began crying, “Let her speak!” after she was gagged yet again.
 Seven demonstrators were arrested.

 “We would much rather be living quiet lives, out of the spotlight, living under the radar, living our best lives,” Cork said.
 “I don’t want to be having this battle.”

 But, Cork added, the community has no choice.
-“She speaks for me and I sent her to that house,” said Cork, who lives in Zephyr’s district.
+“She speaks for me, and I sent her to that house,” said Cork, who lives in Zephyr’s district.
 “We’re fighting for democracy right now.”

 Legislative Republicans contend they’re the ones preserving democracy by following their chamber’s rules and gagging Zephyr for maligning her colleagues, then carrying on even in the face of loud protests.
 “We will uphold the people’s will that sent 68 Republicans to Helena,” several said in a statement Monday evening, after activists — including dozens from Missoula — jeered them from the House gallery.

-In the minds of many other Montanans, it’s Missoula that’s changed, not them.
+In the minds of many other Montanans, it’s Missoula that has changed, not them.

-“Missoula used to be a wonderful place,” said Ken Sayler, 64, who grew up in the town when its primary industry sawmills.
+“Missoula used to be a wonderful place,” said Ken Sayler, 64, who grew up in the town when its primary industry was sawmills.
 Those all closed, and the town began to look a lot more like the university, driving him in disgust to a remote house in the mountains, where he manufactures boat parts.

 “If you’re transgender, I don’t care,” Sayler said, but he had little sympathy for Zephyr.
 “She stepped out of bounds.”

-Note: This story has been updated to correct the spelling of Sen. Tester’s first name to Jon, instead of John.